Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/03-Layers-&-Beziers/README.md

 UIBezierPath lets you create paths that can be used to draw images and animate objects.
 A path consists of straight and curved line segments and is exactly the same as lines you might draw with Sketch.
-The difference only difference between the two is lines drawn with UIBezierPath need to be described in code.
+The only difference between the two is lines drawn with UIBezierPath need to be described in code.

 UIBezier path only defines the "geometry" of the path.
 The path is itself `not` the drawing or stroke and fill you might create from the path.

-`CAShapeLayer` is a layer specialize for rendering a path.
+`CAShapeLayer` is a layer specialized for rendering a path.
 Attach a path to a cashapelayer's `path` property.
 Then set these properties to render the path into the layer.

 See the videos here for a short tutorial on UIBezierPath: